A Wise Fool

 A Wise Fool is a 1921 American silent drama film produced by Famous Players–Lasky and released by Paramount Pictures.
 This film is based on the novel The Money Master by Sir Gilbert Parker and was directed by George Melford.
 James Kirkwood is the star of the film.
 A copy is held at the Library of Congress.

 Plot

-Based upon a description in a film publication, Jean Jacques Barbille (Kirkwood), a wealthy egoist and philosopher in the small parish of Quebec, returns from Paris with Carmen Dolores (Hollister), a Spanish girl, as his wife.
-When their daughter Zoe (Forrest) is grown, Carmen realizes that her husband neglects her, and finally leaves him.
+Based upon a description in a film publication, Jean Jacques Barbille, a wealthy egoist and philosopher in the small parish of Quebec, returns from Paris with Carmen Dolores, a Spanish girl, as his wife.
+When their daughter Zoe is grown, Carmen realizes that her husband neglects her, and finally leaves him.
 When Jean objects to her marriage, Zoe goes west with her lover.
 Then Jean's mill burns down, and his money is stolen.
 After long wanderings Jean comes upon his wife, who is ill in a convent.
 There is a reconciliation and then his daughter, who had been searching for Jean, and her husband arrive.